Albrecht Gessler: Legend

-According to the Chronicon Helveticum by Aegidius Tschudi (1505–1572), in 1307 Gessler raised a pole in the market square of Altdorf, Uri, Switzerland placed his hat atop it, and ordered all the townsfolk to bow before it.
+According to the Chronicon Helveticum by Aegidius Tschudi (1505–1572), in 1307 Gessler raised a pole in the market square of Altdorf, Uri, Switzerland, placed his hat atop it, and ordered all the townsfolk to bow before it.
 Tell, whose marksmanship and pride were legendary, publicly refused.
 Gessler's cruel wrath was tempered by his curiosity to test Tell's skill, so he gave Tell the option of either being executed or shooting an apple off his son's head in one try.
 Tell succeeded in splitting the apple with his arrow, saving his own life.
-When Gessler asked why he had readied two arrows, he lied and replied that it was out of habit.
-After being assured that he wouldn't be killed, Tell finally admitted that the second was intended for the tyrant if his son was harmed.
+When Gessler asked why he had readied two crossbow bolts, he lied and replied that it was out of habit.
+After being assured that he would not be killed, Tell finally admitted that the second was intended for the tyrant if his son was harmed.

 Gessler, enraged, had Tell arrested and taken by boat across Lake Lucerne to Küssnacht to spend the life he had saved in a dungeon.
 A sudden fierce storm made the crew terrified and, since William Tell was a better sailor, they handed the wheel to him but, instead of heading towards the dungeon, he escaped to shore.
 There he ambushed and killed Gessler with an arrow, launching the young Confederacy's rebellion against Austrian rule.